Homotopy properties of regular mappings into real retract rational varieties: Proofs

 Applying Theorem \ref{approx_thm} we can find regular mappings

 which satisfy $\psi(e)=\xi(e)=y_0$ and approximate $\psi$ (respectively $\xi$) closely.
-If the approximation is close enough then $\tilde{h}:=\mu(\tilde{\psi},\tilde{\xi})$ is a close regular approximation of $\mu(\psi,\xi)$.
-In particular it represents the same homotopy class. \end{proof} \begin{rem} A close analysis of the proof shows, that if instead of $\s^{n+m-1}$ one considers a different real affine variety $\widetilde{\s}^{n+m-1}$ homeomorphic with a sphere, then it still holds that $[\alpha,\beta]$ is represented by a regular mapping $f:(\widetilde{\s}^{n+m-1},e)\rightarrow (Y,y_0)$.
+If the approximation is sufficiently close then $\tilde{h}:=\mu(\tilde{\psi},\tilde{\xi})$ is a close regular approximation of $\mu(\psi,\xi)$.
+In particular it represents the same homotopy class. \end{proof} \begin{rem} A close analysis of the proof shows, that if instead of $\s^{n+m-1}$ one considers a different real affine variety $\widetilde{\s}^{n+m-1}$ homeomorphic to a sphere with a distinguished point $\tilde{e}$, then it still holds that $[\alpha,\beta]$ is represented by a regular mapping $f:(\widetilde{\s}^{n+m-1},\tilde{e})\rightarrow (Y,y_0)$.
 This shows that certain homotopy classes of $(Y,y_0)$ are algebraic irrespective of what algebraic structure we equip the sphere with.
 We plan to study this interesting phenomenon closer in the future in another paper. \end{rem}

 Lastly, we prove Theorem \ref{thm_curves}.
 The proof is independent of the rest of the theory presented here in the paper, and it relies only on an old result of Bochnak and Kucharz. \begin{proof}[Proof of Theorem \ref{thm_curves}] Let $Y$ be a nonsingular retract rational variety.
-Thanks to the resolution of singularities, without loss of generality we can substitute for $Y$ its nonsingular compactification, so we assume that $Y$ is compact.
+Thanks to the resolution of singularities, without loss of generality we may replacy $Y$ by its nonsingular compactification, so we assume that $Y$ is compact.

 Let $U$ be an open subset of $Y$, let $V$ be an open subset of $\R^n$ for some $n$, so that there exist the two regular mappings $i:U\rightarrow V$ and $r:V\rightarrow U$ such that $r\circ i=\id_U$.
 Again thanks to the resolution of singularities, there exists a nonsingular compactification $Z$ of $V$, such that $r$ extends to a regular mapping $R:Z\rightarrow Y$.